-The project/program/portfolio directly addresses most elements of the benefits being assessed by the question/statement.

-The project/program/portfolio only addresses some elements of the benefits being assessed by the

-The project/program/portfolio directly and completely addresses the benefits being assessed by the
+J Exceptional The project/program/portfolio directly and completely addresses the benefits being assessed by the question/statement.
+Significant The project/program/portfolio directly addresses most elements of the benefits being assessed by the question/statement.
+Moderate The project/program/portfolio only addresses some elements of the benefits being assessed by the question/statement or addresses them indirectly.
+Limited The project/program/portfolio only addresses few or minor elements of the benefits being assessed